Skip to content

 };

 After creating an object, we can manipulate it through any base class pointer: Printable* p = &item; p->print(); or Serializable* s = &item; s->serialize();.
-The construction order follows the declaration order in the inheritance list, and destruction occurs in the exact reverse order.
+The construction order follows the declaration order of the inheritance list, while destruction occurs in the reverse order.

 When two base classes have members with the same name, the compiler reports an ambiguity error.
-We must use obj.BaseA::foo() to explicitly disambiguate.
-The safest approach to multiple inheritance is interface inheritance: all base classes are pure virtual interfaces containing no data members and no concrete implementations.
-If you find yourself trying to reuse code implementation through multiple inheritance rather than expressing "has multiple capabilities" semantics, you should probably consider composition instead.
+We must use obj.BaseA::foo() to explicitly resolve the ambiguity.
+The safest use of multiple inheritance is interface inheritance: all base classes are pure virtual interfaces containing no data members or concrete implementations.
+If you find yourself trying to reuse code implementation via multiple inheritance rather than expressing the semantics of "having multiple capabilities," you should probably consider composition.

 Step 2 — The Diamond Inheritance Problem

-The most classic pitfall in multiple inheritance is diamond inheritance—a base class is inherited by two intermediate classes, and a final class inherits from both intermediate classes, forming a diamond shape.
+The classic pitfall in multiple inheritance is diamond inheritance—a base class is inherited by two intermediate classes, and a final class inherits from both intermediate classes, forming a diamond.
 Without special handling, the final object will contain two copies of the common base class subobject.
 Let's look at a concrete example:

 cpp